 It’s the landlord’s responsibility to ensure that all rental properties with two or more units are free from rodents, skunks, and insect infestations, including cockroaches.

-Tenants are required to give the landlord access to the property to make necessary repairs.
-However, a landlord must give tenants “reasonable” notice unless:
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
+A landlord must give tenants “reasonable” notice unless:

 - The tenant no longer occupies the property.